Forensic Science BSc (Hons)

 You will be taught via a combination of lectures, workshops, seminars and group tutorials including use of problem-based learning and case studies.

-In addition, you will have laboratory sessions in Coventry University’s state-of-the-art SuperLab+, where up to 240 students can study at once, alongside our experienced teaching team (staff subject to change)4.
-Here you will learn to carry out a range of experimental techniques, so that you could confidently walk into a graduate job having already used the very same equipment used in many commercial, police and research laboratories.
+In addition, you will have laboratory sessions in Coventry University’s state-of-the-art SuperLab+, where over 200 students can study at once, alongside our experienced teaching team4.
+Here you will learn to carry out a range of experimental techniques, so that you could start a graduate job having already confidently used the very same equipment used in many commercial, police and research laboratories.

 Teaching contact hours